 Units must be affordable for our tenants, which is why we provide a variety of housing options that suit individual and family needs along the housing continuum starting at rent geared-to-income units and currently ending with assisted homeownership and home repair assistance.
 Rents are set at rates ranging from 25 percent of gross income (core need) to 80 percent of market (affordable).

-and Home Repair Programs
+Homeownership Program and Home Repair Program

-The Rural and Native Housing Program – Rental Housing
+The Rural and Native Housing Program

 The Rural and Native Housing (RNH) Program provides rent geared-to-income housing to Aboriginal and non-Aboriginal people considered to be in CORE housing need in areas in Ontario with a population of 2,500 or less.
 Homes are located in rural locations outside of the city limits and the majority are 3-bedroom bungalows equipped with a fridge and stove.
+Apply Now!

-Urban Native Housing Program – Rental Housing
+Urban Native Housing Program

 The Urban Native Housing Program developed by Canada Mortgage and Housing Program was made available to First Nation, Métis and Inuit people that met provided income guidelines.
 This provided Aboriginal people 100% capital funding and a fixed long-term mortgage interest rate.
 The program was devolved to service managers and District Social Services Administration Boards with the Federal Operating Agreements intact.
 Individual subsidy agreements were for a 35 year term, expiring between 2024 and 2029.
 OAHS has acquired some of these homes under their portfolio.
+Apply Now!